-Positioned as a much technically superior system to the Game Boy, the Game Gear is essentially viewed as a portable Master System.
-It’s games are often very close ports of Master System versions, making it a very attractive system.
+Positioned as a much technically superior system to the Game Boy, the Game Gear is essentially viewed as a portable Master System in terms of its power.
+Sega Game Gear games are often very close ports of Master System versions, making it a very attractive system.

 There was a significant downside to all of these superior technical benefits, the battery life.
 Powered by 6 AA batteries, the Game Gear only runs for around 3-4 hours.
 Compared to the Game Boy running over 30 hours on 4 AA batteries, Nintendo ultimately won the handheld war.

-Also, check out the other Sega Game Gear emulators we enjoy using:
+Also, check out our best Sega Game Gear emulators article.